Wilten Abbey

 The Reformation in Tyrol

 From today's perspective, the Reformation may have been a matter of faith.
-However, if we look at faith as an essential building block of everyday life and the identity of contemporaries, we realise that it was only one expression of many things that were in a state of upheaval.
-The Reformation was a turning point for society as a whole, similar to 1848 or 1968.
-The majority of people may have remained unaffected on the surface, but many things changed for everyone as a result of these revolutions.
-The accompanying social and political changes did not stop at the Holy Land of Tyrol.
+However, if we consider faith as an essential building block of everyday life and the identity of contemporaries, we realise that it was only one expression of many things that were in a state of upheaval.
+The religious reformation, which erupted in bloodshed between the 15th and 17th centuries, was a turning point for society as a whole, similar to 1848 or 1968.
+The majority of people may have remained superficially unaffected by it, but many things changed for everyone as a result of these revolutions.
+The accompanying social and political change did not stop at the Holy Land of Tyrol.

 Around 1500, new discoveries and new ways of thinking began to herald the end of the Middle Ages.
 Artists, scholars and clerics throughout Europe began to question hierarchies, order and legitimisation.
 With the theological reformers of the 15th and 16th centuries, the feudal system, which saw the church and nobility above the people and bourgeoisie, began to crumble.
 In the 15th century, the Bohemian clergyman Jan Hus was one of the first in mainland Europe to question the omnipotence of the Pope and was banished to the stake at the Council of Constance for his actions.
 In France and Switzerland, it was Jean Calvin (1509 - 1564), in Holy Roman Empire Martin Luther (1483 - 1546) and Thomas Müntzer (1489 - 1525), who challenged the Roman Church in the 16th century.